 Some suggestions for operational solutions are offered here: “Toward better global poverty measures.”

-“Welfare-Consistent Global Poverty Measures” provides new measures of global poverty that take seriously the idea of relative-income comparisons but also acknowledge a deep identification problem when the latent norms defining poverty vary systematically across countries.
+A recent paper (also with Chen), “Welfare-Consistent Global Poverty Measures,” provides new measures of global poverty that take seriously the idea of relative-income comparisons but also acknowledge a deep identification problem when the latent norms defining poverty vary systematically across countries.
 Welfare-consistent measures are shown to be bounded below by a fixed absolute line and above by weakly-relative lines derived from a theoretical model of relative-income comparisons calibrated to data on national poverty lines.
 Both bounds indicate falling global poverty incidence, but more slowly for the upper bound.
 Either way, the developing world has a higher poverty incidence but is making more progress against poverty than the developed world.

 This figure provides the global count of the number of people living below the upper line.
 The count of the “absolutely poor in developing world” is the number of people living below the lower bound line, while the count of “relatively poor in developing world” is the number between the two bounds in the developing world.
 The counts for “high-income countries” are for the upper bound and are almost entirely relative poverty.